SteveBarnett/Writing-Workshops-and-Talks/README.md

 - Have integrity.
 Be the example.
 - Provide practical, actionable, steps.
 - Make it repeatable to help the learning stick.
-Provide a toolkit.
+- Provide a toolkit.
+- Show how to get started.